-Ancient Lake Farms plans to add three 200 s.f. storage sheds and a 5,000 s.f.
-Processing facility in phase 2, for a total proposed 5,600 s.f. of impervious footprint.
-This total impervious footprint is roughly .006% of the area of the project parcels.
-The 1-acre outdoor canopy area itself will not increase the impervious surface area of the Project Parcels as it is proposed as outdoor, and therefore should not increase the volume of runoff from the Project Site.
+Coastle plans to add one 8' x 40' Storage Container for a total proposed 320 s.f. of impervious footprint.
+The outdoor canopy area itself will not increase the impervious surface area of the Project Parcels as it is proposed as outdoor, and therefore should not increase the volume of runoff from the Project Site.
 As mandated by the development standards in Article 27, Section (at), all development, cultivation, pesticides, and fertilizers will be located a minimum of 100 feet from all surface water, which includes the unnamed seasonal creeks identified on the property.
-As depicted on the Topographic Map site plan (Sheet 7), the slope of the cultivation area is relatively level, with small gradual slopes.
-Water on the properties mostly flow from the north to the south, as there is a gradual slope into Gunther Creek just south of the properties (See Sheet 2).
-Displayed is a minimum of 100 feet of naturally existing vegetated buffer area between project areas and watercourses, which will naturally filter any runoff, removing sediment, nutrients, and pesticides that become mobilized and allow it to infiltrate into the soil/groundwater basin.
-There are proposed straw wattles completely surrounding the outdoor cultivation to prevent sediment movement from the cultivation site to natural surface water.
-At the county's request or if site characteristics change over the course of time, the applicant will extend straw wattles to further mitigate for sediment movement.
+As depicted on the Topographic Map site plan, the slope of the cultivation area is relatively level, with small gradual slopes.
+Displayed is a minimum of 100 feet of naturally existing vegetated buffer area between project areas which will naturally filter any runoff, removing sediment, nutrients, and pesticides that become mobilized and allow it to infiltrate into the soil/groundwater basin.
+There are proposed straw wattles surrounding the outdoor cultivation to prevent sediment movement from the cultivation site to natural surface water.
+At the county's request or if site characteristics change over the course of time, the applicant will extend straw wattles to further mitigate sediment movement.